Marty5017/runtime-server/README.md

 This endpoint allows you to retrieve the details of a specific job by id where id is an integer.
 On error a 0 is returned

+object fields:

+    id: job's id in the database
+    job: string used to start the job
+    mode: selected mode for this job ("verbatim", "simulation", or "echo")
+    status: status of the job.
+Starts at "Starting", can go to "Retrying", ends in either "Success" or "Runtime Error",
+    runtime: id of the runtime that was used for this job.
+It is None untill the job has started
+    return_code: None untill started, then 0 on success and >0 on error
+    runtime_error: string to describe the runtime error
+    created_time: UTC time when the job was added to the system
+    start_time: UTC time when the job was started on a runtime
+    end_time: UTC time when the job was completed by a runtime

 example request: